How to keep on top of inheritance tax

 When do I pay inheritance tax?

-Inheritance tax must be paid within 6 months of the person’s death.
+Inheritance tax must be paid within 6 months of the person’s death and is usually arranged by the executor.
 This is not long and catches many people out.
 Probate (the process of sorting out a will) usually takes at least this long and often longer, so the assets may not even be released from the estate by the time the tax falls due.
 Furthermore, if the main asset is a property (as it usually is), then this may have to be sold to pay the tax – and property sales alone can take many months.
-(For how to deal with this problem, see Life insurance below.)

 Ways to reduce your inheritance tax bill